gacavallari/SCC5830/README.md

 1. Main Objective: Given a frontal face image, detect likely regions that have been modified using photo editing tools.

-2. The description of input images (with examples) including the source of the images The dataset contais three groups of fake photos: easy, mid, and hard.
+2. The description of input images: the dataset contais three groups of fake photos: easy, mid, and hard.
 It's possible to use the filenames of fake images to see which part of faces are replaced:

 <img src="filename_description.jpg" width="65%" height="65%"/>